So you’re trying to be more productive—to get more done in less time.

 Nobody asks you to accomplish your most important priorities.
 They just criticize you if you don’t.

-In fact, not only will your colleagues never ask you to accomplish your priorities, they will usually ask you to help accomplish theirs.
+Your colleagues will never ask you to accomplish your priorities.
+They will usually ask you to help accomplish theirs.

 Which is why you never get your work done.